 During the third cohabitation, the conservatives and Socialists agreed presidential and legislative elections should ideally be held in the same year to reduce the risk of divided government.
 Presidential terms were shortened from seven to five years to match the mandate of the National Assembly.

-Since then, assembly elections have been held within weeks of the presidential election and voters have always given new presidents a majority.
+Since then, legislative elections have been held within weeks of the presidential election and voters have always given new presidents a majority.
 Macron is the first president since Chirac to win a second term.